-Here $Y_1,\dots,Y_{n-1}$ can be viewed as training data which is used to learn the estimator and then we apply it on a fresh (unseen) data point $Y_n$ to predict $\theta_n$.
-Getting back to the loss function under consideration, it is not difficult to see that the total regret with sample size $n$ can be bounded from above using $n$ times the individual regret with training sample size $n-1$
+Here $Y_1,\dots,Y_{n-1}$ can be viewed as training data which is used to learn the estimator, and then we apply it on a fresh (unseen) data point $Y_n$ to predict $\theta_n$.
+Turning to the loss function under consideration, it is not difficult to show that the total regret with sample size $n$ can be bounded from above using $n$ times the individual regret with training sample size $n-1$

-In view of the above inequality of the total and individual regret functions, we limit ourselves to studying the individual regret only, as this will suffice to achieve the desired optimal rates.
+In view of the above inequality of the total and individual regret functions, we limit ourselves to studying individual regret only, as this will suffice to achieve the desired optimal rates.

-Now we are in a position to describe the main results for empirical Bayes estimation.
-For an ease of notations, suppose that given a fresh sample $Y\sim \Poi(\theta)$, where $\theta$ is generated from an unknown prior distribution $G$, we want to predict the value of $\theta$ in the squared error loss and training sample to construct the estimator $\hat G$ is given by $Y_1,\dots,Y_n$.
+Now, we are in a position to describe the main results for empirical Bayes estimation.
+For an ease of notation, suppose that given a fresh sample $Y\sim \Poi(\theta)$, where $\theta$ is generated from an unknown prior distribution $G$, we want to predict the value of $\theta$ in the squared error loss and training sample to construct the estimator $\hat G$ is given by $Y_1,\dots,Y_n$.
 Given any estimator ${\hatGn}$ of $G$ we define the regret of the empirical Bayes estimate $\hat \theta_{\hatGn}$ as

 where the identity (a) followed by using the orthogonality principle: the average risk of any estimator $\hat \theta$ can be decomposed as